gitpan/Ogre/README.txt

 It would be a good idea to make sure you also have installed CEGUI, OIS, libdevil, and nVidia Cg, if those aren't already installed.
-This Perl module currently only provides support for OGRE, however; I have plans of also wrapping OIS and CEGUI some day, the goal being to run OGRE's samples and tutorials from Perl.
+This Perl module currently only provides support for OGRE and OIS, however; I might wrap CEGUI some day, the goal being to run OGRE's samples and tutorials from Perl.
 (The tutorials and documentation for OGRE are excellent.
 I highly recommend going through them before trying this Perl wrapper.)
 The reason I recommend installing those libraries, is mainly just so you can run the (C++) tutorials.

 INSTALLATION